adrianeortiz/devops-bootcamp-demo-projects/README.md

 ### Module 5: Cloud & Infrastructure as Service Basics
 - **create-server-and-deploy-application-on-digitalocean** - Setup and configure a server on DigitalOcean, create Linux user, deploy Java Gradle application
-- **run-nexus-on-droplet-and-publish-artifact-to-nexus** - Install and configure Nexus from scratch, create users with permissions, build and upload JAR files

 ### Module 6: Artifact Repository Manager with Nexus
 - **run-nexus-on-droplet-and-publish-artifact-to-nexus** - Install and configure Nexus from scratch, create users with permissions, build and upload JAR files